 E: Establish Career Goals

-If you are applying for an administrator position you may state, “My goal is to embrace and promote the school district’s philosophy and vision”.
+If you apply for an administrator position, you may state, “My goal is to embrace and promote the school district’s philosophy and vision.”
 You may also include your goals as an opener to your concluding paragraph.
-If you are a new teacher writing a cover letter you will have to give some thought about what to include.
+If you are a new teacher writing a cover letter, you will have to consider what to include.

 F: Finish Strong